Gabriel Zucman: Research

 Total taxes paid as a percent of taxable income for a few countries.
 By income group, and billionaires.
 From a May 3, 2024 opinion piece of his in the New York Times.

 Zucman is known for his research on tax evasion and international tax avoidance, but has made contributions to the field of public economics more broadly.

 Much of Zucman's research is on issues of economic inequality.
 Zucman himself says, "a lot of my work is about trying to improve our measurement tools."

-In August 2014 in Capital is Back, Zucman and French economist Thomas Piketty investigate the evolution of aggregate wealth–to–income ratios in the top eight developed economies, reaching back as far as 1700 in the case of the U.S., U.K., Germany, and France, and find that wealth–income ratios have risen from about 200–300% in 1970 to 400–600% in 2010, levels unknown since the 18th and 19th centuries.
+In August 2014 in Capital is Back, Zucman and French economist Thomas Piketty investigate the evolution of aggregate wealth–to–income ratios in the top eight developed economies, reaching back as far as 1700 in the case of the US, UK, Germany, and France, and find that wealth–income ratios have risen from about 200–300% in 1970 to 400–600% in 2010, levels unknown since the 18th and 19th centuries.
 Most of the change can be explained by the long-run recovery of asset prices, the slowdown of productivity, and population growth.
-Zucman has co-written several papers with Thomas Piketty.
+Zucman has co-written several papers with Piketty.

 A second focus is his research on tax havens.
 In his 2015 book The Hidden Wealth of Nations, Zucman uses the systematic anomalies in international investment positions to show that the net foreign asset positions of rich countries are generally underestimated because they don't capture most of the assets held by households in offshore tax havens.
 Based on his calculations, he finds about 8% of the global financial wealth of households, or $7.6 trillion, to be held in tax havens, three–quarters of which go undeclared.

 In 2017–18, Zucman focused on the scale of multinational tax avoidance by base erosion and profit shifting ("BEPS") tools in the largest corporate tax havens.
 Zucman believes Ireland, recognised as a major corporate tax haven, is still materially underestimated by Orbis–database studies due to technical factors (even though these studies rank Ireland as the 5th largest global corporate Conduit OFC).
 Research published by Zucman, Tørsløv and Wier in June 2018, showed that Ireland is the largest corporate tax haven in the world, even larger than the entire Caribbean corporate tax haven system.
 This research also showed that tax disputes between high–tax jurisdictions and corporate tax havens are extremely rare, and that tax disputes really only occur between high–tax jurisdictions.